wurmlab/genomicscourse/2021/practicals/reference_genome/prediction.md

 ```
 seqtk seq -L 10000 input/scaffolds.fasta > tmp/min10000.fa
 ```
 If your assembly was of mediocre quality and includes no long scaffolds, life will be difficult.
 If a gene is, say 2,000 bp long and includes introns, you're unlikely to find many entire genes on really small scaffolds.
-(You could in that case use our backup assembly, [here](../../data/reference_assembly/output/scaffolds.fasta.gz)).
+(You could in that case use `curl` or `wget` to download a [backup assembly](../../data/reference_assembly/output/scaffolds.fasta.gz)).

 As in the other practicals, we'll guide you for running Maker, but in a real situation, you'll want to rigorously read the paper and documentation, and likely check what settings were used in recent publications.